 INTERGOVERNMENTAL PAYMENTS.
 These are payments made to one unit of government for performing a service that is a statutory responsibility of another unit of government.
-In 2020, these payments included amounts related to debt service, housing/homelessness, and law enforcement.
+In 2019, these payments included amounts related to the County's provision of public health, law enforcement, housing opportunity, and roads.

 OTHER INTERGOVERNMENTAL REVENUE.
-Other sources of intergovernmental revenue currently include distributions from the State for criminal justice purposes and criminal justice costs related to aggravated murder costs, foundational public health services, and economic development.
+Other sources of intergovernmental revenue currently include distributions from the State for criminal justice purposes and criminal justice costs related to aggravated murder costs, foundational public health services, vessel registration fees, and other miscellaneous items.